 Standing one up is shorter than you think.
 These are the steps.

 Easiest is the in-browser terminal in your Hostinger dashboard, with no SSH client to install.
-If you would rather use your own terminal, connect with this and enter your root password:
+If you would rather use your own terminal, connect with this, swapping in your server's IP address from the last step, and enter your root password:

 Paste this in and press enter.
-It is the official installer.
+It is the official installer, and it needs nothing else set up first.
 If you want to see exactly what it runs before you trust it, open https://claude.ai/install.sh in a browser and read it first, then run the command.

 Run Claude Code.
-It walks you through signing in with your Claude subscription: open the link it prints, approve it, and you're in.
+The first time, it walks you through signing in with your Claude subscription: open the link it prints, approve it, and you're in.
+You will need a paid Claude plan here, the free tier does not include Claude Code.
 That's the setup, done.

 Want to check it landed first? claude --version prints the version number.